Pinnacle-Technology-Inc/Morelia/docs/source/getting_started.rst

 -------------------------
 Installing from Source 👷
 -------------------------

-To begin, `download the latest source code release <https://github.com/Pinnacle-Technology-Inc/Morelia/releases>`_ from Github
+..
+TODO: Switch to source code release when up-to-date release exists.

-(you just need to download one of the files, which one you choose is up to personal preference), decompress it using your favorite method, and enter the top level directory though your favorite terminal emulator.
+To begin, `download a copy of the source code <https://github.com/Pinnacle-Technology-Inc/Morelia>`_ from Github, decompress it using your favorite method, and enter the top level directory though your favorite terminal emulator.
 After that, run the following command: